 - 1, 2 and 8 (bottom left);

-The top two cells can only contain 2 or 8, the other numbers cannot (according to Sudoku rules).
-These will be our "Obvious Pairs", all that remains is to understand in which cell the 2 will be and in which cell the 8 will be.
-Then we look at the bottom left cell, there are candidate numbers 1, 2, and 8.
-But we've already figured out that 2 and 8 will be in the top cells, so we delete the numbers 2 and 8 from the bottom left cell, leaving the "Obvious Single" - 1.
+The top two cells can only contain 2 or 8, and the other numbers can't (at least, that's what the Sudoku rules say).
+These are our "obvious pairs."
+We just need to figure out where the 2 and 8 will go.
+Then we take a look at the bottom left cell, where we see candidate numbers 1, 2, and 8.
+We've already figured out that 2 and 8 will be in the top cells, so we delete the numbers 2 and 8 from the bottom left cell, leaving the "Obvious Single"—1.
 That's what we write in.